 Remington Park – 1 Remington PI, Oklahoma City, OK 73111

 Remington Park has been open since 1988 and offers a diverse racing product from March through June.
-The track features Quarter Horses and mixed breeds which include Appaloosas and Paint horses.
+The track features Quarter Horses and mixed breeds, including Appaloosas and Paint horses.
 The thoroughbred racing begins in August and runs through December.
-During the Thoroughbred meet, the track hosts the $400,000 Oklahoma Derby which holds Grade 3 status.
+During the Thoroughbred meet, the track hosts the $400,000 Oklahoma Derby, which holds Grade 3 status.

 Will Rogers Downs – 20900 S 4200 Rd, Claremore, OK 74019